-You must specify an availability zone when creating a volume.
-The volume and the instance to which it attaches must be in the same availability zone.
+You must specify an Availability Zone when creating a volume.
+The volume and the instance to which it attaches must be in the same Availability Zone.

 Option Description Required size size The size of the Amazon EBS volume, in GiB.
 Required if you are not creating a volume from a snapshot.
 Example: 800 Conditional snapshot snapshot The snapshot from which to create the new volume.
 Required if you do not specify a volume size.
-Example: snap-78a54011 Conditional availability- zone zone The availability zone in which to create the new volume.
+Example: snap-78a54011 Conditional availability- zone zone The Availability Zone in which to create the new volume.
 Example: us-east-1a Yes

 - VOLUME identifier

 - ID of the volume

 - Size of the volume, in GiBs

 - Snapshot from which the volume was created, if applicable

-- Availability zone in which the volume was created
+- Availability Zone in which the volume was created

 - Volume state (e.g., creating, available)

 - Time stamp when volume creation was initiated

-This example creates a new 800 GiB volume in availability zone us-east-1a.
+This example creates a new 800 GiB volume in Availability Zone us-east-1a.

-$\label{eq:prompt} \text{PROMPT} > \textbf{ec2-create-volume} \quad \text{--size } 800 \quad \text{--availability-zone us-east-1a} \\ \text{VOLUME vol-4d826724 } 800 \quad \text{us-east-1a creating } 2008-02-14\text{T00:}00:00+0000$ ec2-delete-volume ec2-delete-group ec2-delete-group group
+''' PROMPT> ec2-create-volume --size 800 --availability-zone us-east-la VOLUME vol-4d826724 800 us-east-la creating 2008-02-14T00:00:00+0000 '''

+ec2-delete-volume